 Articles about the effect your diet and alcohol use can have on cancer risk.

 Alcohol use can increase your risk of developing several types of cancer, including cancers of the mouth, throat (pharynx), voice box (larynx), esophagus (swallowing tube), liver, breast (in women), colon and rectum.
 The risk increases after just 1 drink a day for women or 2 for men.

-Heavy alcohol users who quit drinking are taking an important step to reducing their cancer risk, as well as improving their health and reducing the risk of other alcohol related health problems.
-The risk for alcohol related cancers is reduced over time.
+Heavy alcohol users who quit drinking are taking an important step to reducing their cancer risk, as well as improving their health and reducing the risk of other alcohol-related health problems.
+The risk of alcohol-related cancers is reduced over time.